Code-Institute-Submissions/HLuke93-ms2/README.md

 ![Game Rules](./read-me//gamerulesREADME.png)

-# How the game works and is played
+# How the game is played

 * The user starts be selecting one of the 3 options (Rock, Paper or Scissors).
 * Once the user selection is made, the javascript code generates a random  option for the computer choice , compares the user and computer choice , and incremenets the score by 1 , depending on the winner.